CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 		}

 * Change CloudsVisualSystem class name to another class name using find-replace
-* Ask us to create a new repo on CLOUDS-Interactive-Documentary, for example 'MyVisualSystem'
+* Ask us to create a new repo on CLOUDS-Interactive-Documentary that matches your sketch name 'MyVisualSystem'
 * It's URL would be git@github.com:CLOUDS-Interactive-Documentary/MyVisualSystem
 * make a copy of emptyVisualSystem folder in myApps/ and rename it to MyVisualSystem
 * in the terminal, cd into Ocean/ and and redirect from the empty repo to your new repo